-5. The maximum level of stipend sacrificed to a minister's expense account ("MEA") was increased to 40% from 1 January 2015, with the member of the ministry staff able to set a lower percentage.
+5. From 1 January 2015, the maximum level of stipend sacrificed to a minister's expense account ("MEA") has been set at 40%, with the member of the ministry staff able to set a lower percentage.
 Ministry staff may sacrifice an additional amount of stipend (over and above the 40%) to increase superannuation savings.
 Certain expenditure can be reimbursed to the minister from the MEA.
 Benefits received in this way are exempt from fringe benefits tax and income tax.